djs1193/codeabbey/README.md

 q6: finding maximum and minimum from a large list q7 :rounding off decimal values
 q8: converting F to C and rounding off
+q9: calculating total vowels including y in a sentence q10 : using the function and finding sum of individual digits